Next Session Begins March 13th

 Getting read and using social media strategically: build a following, consistent branding, find new places to share your content

-Productivity and your writing process: how and when can you get writing done?
+Productivity and your writing process: learn how to write efficiently

 Writing for a larger audience: identifying the right media outlets for you, getting quoted, pitching to editors or media outlets